Ice and Snow World

 Public transportation available

-Extensive network throughout the city
+Extensive network throughout the city, ¥1-2 per ride

 Available throughout the city